This is the ultimate WordPress SEO checklist.

 Step 49: Add images.

-Adding images to your posts is a quality signal for Google.
-Your post will rank a little higher due to them.
+Adding images to your posts is a quality signal and boosts SEO.
+Your posts will rank a little higher due to them.

 Many images are not necessary as even just two can get you to the #1 spot in Google for competitive terms.
 Why?
 Because Google is really good with text, but it is harder for search engines to determine the usefulness of images.